lazytiger/trojan-rs/README.md

     -V, --version    Prints version information

 OPTIONS:
-    -i, --idle-timeout <idle-timeout>    time in seconds before closing an inactive connection [default: 120] -a, --local-addr <local-addr>        listen address for server, format like 0.0.0.0:443 -l, --log-file <log-file>            log file path
+    -a, --local-addr <local-addr>                listen address for server, format like 0.0.0.0:443 -l, --log-file <log-file>                    log file path
-    -L, --log-level <log-level>          log level, 0 for trace, 1 for debug, 2 for info, 3 for warning, 4 for error, 5 for off [default: 2]
+    -L, --log-level <log-level>
+            log level, 0 for trace, 1 for debug, 2 for info, 3 for warning, 4 for error, 5 for off [default: 2]

     -m, --marker <marker>                        set marker used by tproxy [default: 1] -p, --password <password>                    passwords for negotiation
+    -t, --tcp-idle-timeout <tcp-idle-timeout>
+            time in seconds before closing an inactive tcp connection [default: 600]

+    -u, --udp-idle-timeout <udp-idle-timeout>    time in seconds before closing an inactive udp connection [default: 60]

 SUBCOMMANDS:
     help      Prints this message or the help of the given subcommand(s)